isomerpages/nlb-biblioasia/_jan-to-mar-2023/Maiden Lim and Her Sisters: Taoist Folk Goddesses of Singapore.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol%2018%20Issue%204/Authors/Ng_Yi-Sheng.png" style="width: 100px; height: 100px;"/>
 	<b>Ng Yi-Sheng</b> is a poet, fictionist, playwright and researcher.
-His books include the debut poetry collections <i>last boy, A Book of Hims and Loud Poems for a Very Obliging Audience</i>, and the short story collection <i>Lion City</i>, which won the Singapore Literature Prize in 2020.
+His books include the debut poetry collection <i>last boy, A Book of Hims and Loud Poems for a Very Obliging Audience</i>, and the short story collection <i>Lion City</i>, which won the Singapore Literature Prize in 2020.
 He tweets and Instagrams at @yishkabob.</div>

 #### **NOTES**